PienvandenAbeele/Simply5GSecurity/docs/_basics/core.md

 While this gives more flexibility and scaling options, it also brings security concerns.
 Since the control-plane is now software-based, if something is misconfigured or there is a vulnerability in the Core, attackers can now access the core from a distance, instead of having to be at the hardware.
 To avoid this, we want to educate people on the security risks, see <a href="{{ "/docs/reqintro/" | relative_url }}">5G Security</a>, for more details.

-For now, we move on to the Network Functions and what each of them does!
+For now, we move on to the network functions and what each of them does!